sSlepa/Car_Renting_Console_App/README.md

 You need all txt files for it to run
-Compile run exe in same folder
+Compile and run exe in same folder